 That’s All Right, Mama was released in 1954 at the height of the notorious ‘Baaad Mother’ musical craze, when the airwaves were dominated by patriarchal pop songs with sexist titles like ‘You’re a Terrible Mummy, Mrs Grimshaw’ and ‘(I’d Be) Better Off an Orphan’.
 As a result, Presley’s track was a refreshingly pro-feminist antidote to this widespread anti-mom sentiment, offering reassuring statements of support to its eponymous Mama no less than 27 times.

-According to Dr Connery, this was enough to satisfy “even the most emotionally needy matriarch” and earned Elvis the respect of contemporary feminists like Simone de Beauvoir, who sent him a stylish jumpsuit featuring the topical slogan “This is what a feminist looks like”, although it was in French.
+According to Dr Connery, this was enough to satisfy “even the most emotionally needy matriarch” and earned Elvis the respect of contemporary feminists like Simone de Beauvoir, who sent him a stylish jumpsuit featuring the topical slogan “This is what a feminist looks like”, although it was written in French.
 This led to a decades-long feud between Presley and de Beauvoir’s jealous lover, the philosopher Jean-Paul Sartre, who wanted the jumpsuit for himself.

 Hound Dog

-Many people forget that Presley was a committed animal rights campaigner.
-Even before he was famous, young Elvis was protesting against local animal testing labs at a time when most Americans were protesting in favour of animal testing labs.
-He wrote impassioned letters to Memphis-based Vinny Vidivicci, a volatile and often violent vivisectionist from Verona who was in no way associated with any organised crime families whatsoever and we can’t stress this enough.
+Many forget that Presley was a committed animal rights campaigner.
+Even before he was famous, young Elvis was protesting against local animal testing labs at a time when most Americans were protesting in favor of animal testing labs.
+He wrote impassioned letters to Memphis-based Vinny Vidivicci, a volatile and often violent vivisectionist from Verona who was in no way associated with any organized crime families whatsoever and we can’t stress this enough.
 Vidivicci responded to Presley’s handwritten pleas by stuffing an Italian Daschund through his letterbox.

 In light of this, the song’s opening line – ‘You ain’t nothing but a hound dog’ – is clearly meant to depict Vidivicci taunting this doomed pooch.
 Not only does the bold use of double-negative phrasing strongly suggest that the narrator is of Italian-American descent, but Vidivicci himself was notorious for never saying anything positive.
+Translated from Italian-American, ‘You ain’t nothing but a hound dog’ actually translates to ‘You really are a hound dog.’
+That’s just the sort of thing a volatile and often violent vivisectionist from Verona would say to a hound dog just before having it letterboxed.

 The tragic mutt is subjected to an escalating series of insults that culminate in one of the most harrowing couplets ever to appear in a popular song: